Archduke Joseph of Austria (Palatine of Hungary): The Diet of 1802

 The main goal of the deputies was to pass legislation supporting agricultural and industrial development, stifled by the customs regulations of Maria Theresa.
 Cities, towns, and guilds compiled proof and wrote explanations of why the existing system was unjust and unsustainable, asking for an equal regulatory treatment of all parts of the Habsburg monarchy.
 Theyargued that the main goal of customs regulations was to prevent the founding of factories in Hungary and exclude Hungarian merchants from international trade.
-Another economist supporting a major reform was Gergely Berzeviczy, whose thesis rebutted accusations by the Viennese government that it was the “laziness” and “primitiveness” of Hungarians that made the country unproductive.
+Another economist supporting a major reform was Gergely Berzeviczy, whose thesis rebutted accusations by the Viennese government that it was the "laziness" and "primitiveness" of Hungarians that made the country unproductive.
 Austrians were dismissive, and Emperor-King Francis committed to the old regulations.

 Another problem raised at the diet was that of banknotes, which had been used since 1762.
 The acceptance of banknotes as payment was made compulsory in 1800.
 As a result of government debt, inflation was concerning.
 Given how serious the monarchy's troubles were and the parties' distrust of each other, the diet promised to be difficult.
 The Palatine worked hard, studied previous negotiations between the two parties.
 When he learned that the főispáns of each county were commanded to submit the instructions given to their respective envoys to the Austrian chancellery, he was concerned that this would cause distrust among Hungarians.
-He gave frequent descriptions of public sentiment to the Emperor-King, telling him that while most people deemed the royal demands “just and necessary”, opinions differed on methods of execution.
+He gave frequent descriptions of public sentiment to the Emperor-King, telling him that while most people deemed the royal demands "just and necessary", opinions differed on methods of execution.
 To elevate spirits, some members of the imperial family moved to Pozsony, and various feasts and religious ceremonies were held.

-Initial negotiations were be promising, but the royal propositions of 13 May did not mention any of the subjects concerning the Hungarians, simply asking for new recruits and higher taxes.
+Initial negotiations were promising, but the royal propositions of 13 May did not mention any of the subjects concerning the Hungarians, simply asking for new recruits and higher taxes.
 On the 21st, the nobles asked for time to discuss the demands and for economic reforms to ease the introduction of higher taxes.
 Emperor-King Francis received their referral well, although anti-constitutional circles in Vienna objected to the assembly debating the Emperor-King's proposals.
 While negotiations remained peaceful, both parties were unwilling to compromise.
 Joseph played the role of mediator and calmed the Hungarians, who worried that the Viennese court wanted to introduce continuous recruitment to render diets unnecessary.